-The heating seasonal performance factor (HSPF) is a measure of the total heat output in Btu of a heat pump over the entire heating season divided by the total energy in watt hours it uses during that time.
+The heating seasonal performance factor (HSPF), is a measure of the total heat output in Btu of a heat pump over the entire heating season divided by the total energy in watt hours it uses during that time.
 This number is similar to the seasonal efficiency of a fuel-fired heating system and includes energy for supplementary heating.
-Weather data characteristic of long-term climatic conditions are used to represent the heating season in calculating the HSPF.
+Weather data characteristic of long-term climatic conditions are used to represent the heating season.

-The energy efficiency ratio (EER) measures the steadystate cooling efficiency of a heat pump.
+The energy efficiency ratio (EER) measures the steady-state cooling efficiency of a heat pump.
 It is determined by dividing the cooling capacity of the heat pump in Btu/h by the electrical energy input in watts at a specific temperature.
 The higher the EER, the more efficient the unit.

-The seasonal energy efficiency ratio (SEER) measures the cooling efficiency of the heat pump over the entire cooling season.
+The seasonal energy efficiency ratio (SEER) is a measure-ment of the cooling efficiency of the heat pump over the entire cooling season.
 It is determined by dividing the total cooling provided over the cooling season in Btu by the total energy used by the heat pump during that time in watt hours.
 The SEER is based on a climate with an average summer temperature of 28°C.

-The thermal balance point is the temperature at which the amount of heating provided by the heat pump equals the amount of heat lost from the house.
-At this point, the heat pump capacity matches the full heating needs of the house.
-Below this temperature, supplementary heat is required from another source.
+The balance point is the temperature at which the amount of heating provided by the heat pump equals the amount of heat lost from the house.
+This is the point at which the heat pump meets full heating needs of the house.
+Below this point, supplementary heat is required.

 The economic balance point is the temperature at which the cost of heat energy supplied by the heat pump equals the cost of heat supplied by a supplementary heating system.
-Below this point, it is not economical to run the heat pump.